 Of course, even with the best-laid plans for keeping risk in check, cancer can still occur.
 Aside from the four factors listed above, there are a large number of other cancer risk factors that individuals need to keep in mind.
 For example, the sun itself is one of the unavoidable cancer risk factors.
 For the sun and other unavoidable risk factors, take practical precautions such as using sunscreen.

 Be aware of your individual situation and the risk factors that are unique to you, your genetics, and your lifestyle.
 Anything that causes damage to cellular structure or tissues could present a risk, but by knowing the top risks, you can take appropriate actions.

 Trust the Experts to Help Guide You Through a Diagnosis, Treatment, and Lowering Your Risk

-If you are concerned about your history of cancer or are in need of treatment, schedule a consultation with Southeast Radiation Oncology Group (SERO) online or by calling 1 (704) 333-7376.
+If you are concerned about your history of cancer or are in need of treatment, schedule a consultation with SERO Group (SERO) online or by calling 1 (704) 333-7376.
 Cancer may happen.
 What you do to keep it at bay or lessen your risk of recurrence will make a difference.